Home

 Illinois State Slogans

-Whereas the Illinois state motto intends to describe the proud and patriotic 'soul' of Illinois; Illinois state motto: "State Sovereignty, National Union" - Illinois state slogans focus especially on attracting tourists, and as you will see in both 'serious' and funny ways:
+Whereas the Illinois state motto intends to describe the proud and patriotic 'soul' of Illinois: "State Sovereignty, National Union" - Illinois state slogans focus especially on attracting tourists, and as you will see in both 'serious' and funny ways:

 "Illinois: Mile After Magnificent Mile"